 Next to the Mělník Chateau is the Gothic church of Saints Peter and Paul, which dates back to the 15th century and has a spectacular Baroque clock tower.
 Climb to the top of the church tower for amazing views.
 Open: from 10am-12.30pm & 1.15-5pm Tue-Sun.
 Admission 40 CZK.

-Mělník Ossuary served its purpose until 1775 when the church cemetery was eliminated.
-According to a governing decree from 16 August 1878, bones stored in ossuaries were to be buried in the ground, and in Mělník Ossuary they solved this issue by walling in the windows and entrance.
+Mělník Ossuary served its purpose until 1775, when the church cemetery was eliminated.
+According to a governing decree from 16 August 1878, bones stored in ossuaries were buried in the ground.
+In Mělník Ossuary, they solved this issue by walling in the windows and entrance.
 The cemetery was relocated to St. Ludmila’s Church in the town’s suburb.
 Admission: 30 CZK.
 Open: From 9.30am-12.30pm & 1.15-4pm Tue-Fri, 10am-12.30pm & 1.15-4pm Sat & Sun.

 The Mělník Wine Tastings

-The palace of the Lobkowicz’s in Mělník still own the identical vineyards where Charles the fourth brought French categories to Bohemia, so a tour of the wine cellars is almost obligatory when going to this tranquil town.
+The palace of the Lobkowicz’s in Mělník still owns the identical vineyards where Charles the fourth brought French categories to Bohemia, so a tour of the wine cellars is almost obligatory when going to this tranquil town.
 The cháteau, whose name is borrowed on the label: ‘Cháteau Mělník’, produces: Blauer Portugieser, St. Laurent, Pinot Noir and Zweigeltrebe reds and Pinot Gris, Pinot Blanc, Riesling, Chardonnay Moravian Muscat, Muller-Thurgau and Traminer whites.
 With many vines as old as forty years and the fermentation of the wine being done in huge, barrique oak casks, the estate always gets a steady stream of wine aficionados visiting it.
-Not so fancy mixes, under the Lobkowicz and Ludmila labels, represent bargains which still provide a fulfilling, dry, but fruit flavoured wine.
+Under the Lobkowicz and Ludmila labels, not so fancy mixes represent bargains that still provide a fulfilling, dry, but fruit flavoured wine.
 Wine tastings are conducted every day from 10:00 to 17:00 for 90 to 220 CZK.

 Tourist Information Office

-Address: Legionářů 51; Open daily from 9am to 5pm.
-Infocenter sells maps and guides, and can possibly help with accommodation requests.
+Address: Legionářů 51; Open daily from 9 am to 5 pm.
+Infocenter sells maps and guides and can help with accommodation requests.